 Looking for a career in healthcare or a health-related field?
 Allied Health may be for you!

 The field of Allied Health encompasses a broad range of health professionals who provide medical services to support physicians in overall patient care.
 Allied Health professionals work across a variety of settings from hospitals and community settings to laboratories and research institutions.
 As part of an interdisciplinary team, they seek to prevent, diagnose, treat, and educate patients on illness and disease.
 At least six out of ten health professionals are in an allied health field, and allied health professionals make a difference in patients' lives every day!
-The Allied Health Sciences major is available on the Storrs campus and, beginning fall 2020, on the Waterbury campus.
+The Allied Health Sciences major is available on the Storrs and Waterbury campuses.

 From the Department Head

 In undergraduate education, Allied Health Sciences is of one of UConn's highest enrolled majors with multiple concentrations designed to launch students into a variety of health careers or graduate studies.
 The Allied Health Sciences major is currently offered on the Storrs campus and, as of fall 2020, will also be available on the Waterbury campus.
 Our nationally-accredited professional programs in Diagnostic Genetic Sciences, Dietetics, and Medical Laboratory Sciences produce workforce-ready professionals who are prepared for licensure exams in their chosen fields.
 Our growing graduate programs include a Master's and PhD in Health Promotion Sciences and the innovative Professional Science Master's in Health Care Genetics, and we are currently in the process of developing a Master's in Genetic Counseling program.
 Additionally, our post-baccalaureate programs help individuals advance their career goals in Diagnostic Genetic Sciences, Dietetics, Medical Laboratory Sciences, and Occupational Safety and Health.

 It's an exciting time to be a part of this Department as we continue to prepare students to take an active role in shaping the future of healthcare and health research.